reinteractive/new_rails_template/README.md

 15. Download the YUI reset css from yui.yahooapis.com
 16. Create the SASS directory and initial ui layout file
 17. Override the stylesheet defaults tag to include reset and the layout file
-18. Create a HAML initializer to default HAML to HTML5
-19. Create a SASS initializer and set to compressed style
+18. Create a SASS initializer and set to compressed style
-20. Remove application.html.erb and replace with application.haml
+19. Update application.html.erb with the basics
-21. Point application.haml at SASS, the javascripts etc
-22. Install RSpec
+20. Install RSpec
-23. Install Cucumber
+21. Install Cucumber
-24. Setup a base file for Machinist and Faker
+22. Setup a base file for Machinist and Faker
-25. Create a home controller and map root to it
+23. Create a home controller and map root to it
-27. Setup simple form
+24. Setup simple form
-28. Install the country select plugin
+25. Install the country select plugin
-29. Setup devise and ask for the devise model you want to use (defaults to user)
+26. Setup devise and ask for the devise model you want to use (defaults to user)
-30. Ask if you want Hoptoad and setup with supplied urchin code
+27. Ask if you want Hoptoad and setup with supplied urchin code
-31. Ask if you want Google Analytics and setup with supplied urchin code
+28. Ask if you want Google Analytics and setup with supplied urchin code
-32. Ask if you want TellThemWhen support and setup with supplied code
+29. Ask if you want TellThemWhen support and setup with supplied code

 After each major change it does a git commit as well to keep things tidy :)